tinwatchman/grawlix/docs/API.md

 - `randomize`: {Boolean} Defines whether or not grawlixes should be built via random selection or taken directly from [a map of fixed replacements](https://github.com/tinwatchman/grawlix/blob/master/docs/STYLES.md#using-fixed-replacement-strings) (if supported by the style.)
 Defaults to `true`.
 Ignored when using a single-character style.
 - `filters`: {Array} An optional array of filter objects.
 For a full description of how to use this property, see the [Filters documentation](https://github.com/tinwatchman/grawlix/blob/master/docs/FILTERS.md).
 - `allowed`: {Array} An optional array of strings, representing a whitelist of words that shouldn't be replaced.
+- `plugins`: {Array} An optional array of `grawlix` plugins to include.
+See the [Plugins documentation](https://github.com/tinwatchman/grawlix/blob/master/docs/PLUGINS.md) for more details.

 #### Returns